TUITION & FEES | AID & AWARDS

 One Stop Student Services – Loans

-Competitive and merit-based grants and scholarships can also help defray college costs.
+Competitive and merit-based grants and scholarships can also help reduce your college costs.
 These scholarships are generally based on specific requirements including student type (undergraduate, graduate, international), area of study, academic achievements, standardized test scores, residency, or other criteria.

-Once admitted to the university, for additional university or university administered undergraduate and graduate scholarship opportunities based on various criteria, see Scholarship Applications and Search Website.
+- Once admitted to the university, our online students can search for and manage additional university or university-administered undergraduate and graduate scholarship opportunities based on various criteria at our Scholarship Applications and Search Website.

 Merit-based grants & scholarships